-18.1 This Agreement is governed by and will be construed in accordance with the laws of Cyprus and without giving effect to any choice of law rule that would cause the application of the laws of any other jurisdiction.
+18.1 This Agreement is governed by and will be construed in accordance with the laws of Latvia and without giving effect to any choice of law rule that would cause the application of the laws of any other jurisdiction.

 18.2.
 Any dispute, controversy or claim arising out of or relating to this contract, including but not limited to the formation, performance, breach, termination or invalidity thereof, shall be settled by arbitration in accordance with the CEDRAC Arbitration Rules.
 The parties further agree that:

 18.2.1.
 The appointing authority shall be the CEDRAC Court.

 18.2.2.
 The number of arbitrators shall be one.

 18.2.3.
 The place of arbitration shall be Riga, Latvia.

 18.2.4.
 The language to be used in the arbitral proceedings shall be English.